 If you were to fuel in Laredo, TX, untreated, and head for Michigan in the coldest part of Winter, should you have some concerns?
 With the fuel economy trucks are getting these days it is conceivable that you could get into Michigan without buying fuel along the way, so yes you may have concerns.
-If you purchased fuel on the way probably not, however I would get some fuel up there as soon as I could or treat the fuel you have left in the tank with an off the shelf treatment.
+If you purchased fuel on the way probably not something to worry about, however, I would get some fuel up there as soon as I could or treat the fuel you have left in the tank with an off the shelf treatment.

 Is it possible to lower the CFPP below -15˚F?
 It depends on the fuel sources, the amount of waxes in the fuel and the amount of additives used.
 CFPP is not an overall indicator of the operability of a fuel.
 Fuel typically starts to fail with cold weather-related issues before the CFPP temp is reached.